HypeUFO/simple-react-player/README.md

 #### Config props

-These props allow you to override the parameters for the various players:
+This prop allows you to override the parameters for the player:

 Prop | Description
 ---- | -----------